hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Fix the 'get_reception_number' function in the 'record' script (use the Document class)
 - [ ] Currently the 'download_only' switch for the 'headless' attribute is in the 'execute_program' function--better placement would probably be in the 'environment' or 'initialization' scripts if possible
 - [ ] Drop the "if not abstract.download_only and not abstract.review:" line from the 'execute_program' function of the 'execute' script in favor of something more elegant--possibly update on the Abstract or Program class
+- [ ] Integrate the 'document.result_number' attribute into the 'handle_multiple_documents' function of the 'execute' script--use eagle as an example template
+- [ ] Integrate 'document_downloaded' function from 'file_management' into the 'download' script

 #### Mountain Lion